Union County, North Carolina: History

 The county was formed in 1842 from parts of Anson County and Mecklenburg County.
 Its name was a compromise between Whigs, who wanted to name the new county for Henry Clay, and Democrats, who wanted to name it for Andrew Jackson.
 The Helms, Starnes, McRorie, and Belk families were prominent in the town as well as Monroe and Charlotte.
 Most of these families came from Goose Creek Township.
+Eventually, the state would come to acquire a Clay County and a Jackson County, too.

 Monroe, the county seat of Union County, also became a focal point during the Civil Rights Movement.
 In 1958, local NAACP Chapter President Robert F. Williams defended a 9-year-old African American boy who had been kissed by a white girl in an incident known as the Kissing Case.
 A second African-American boy, aged 7, was also convicted and sentenced to live in a juvenile reformatory until he was 21 for simply witnessing the act.
 After three months in a detention center, Governor Luther H. Hodges pardoned the boys.